 Skip Navigation Skip to Content Skip to Footer

 I am a DPhil Candidate at the English Faculty under the supervision of Dr Stefano Evangelista.
-Before joining Oriel College, I completed an MA in English Literatures and Literary Theory at the University of Freiburg (Germany) and an undergraduate degree in English, History and Creative Writing at the Universities of Bayreuth (Germany) and Chester.
-I also worked as a research assistant and tutor for BA students at the University of Freiburg.
+Before joining Oriel College, I completed an MA in English Literatures and Literary Theory at the University of Freiburg (Germany), where I also worked as a research assistant and tutor for BA students.

 Publications